-To find the most current information on a topic try searching for a journal.
-Journals are published on an ongoing basis so you can find the latest information available.
+Journals and journal articles can be an excellent source for current, scholarly information.
+They are published on an ongoing basis so you can find the latest information available.

-UNSW Library subscribes to scholarly, or academic journals, which contain articles relevant to university studies in addition to relevant trade or professional journals, popular magazines and newspapers.
+UNSW Library subscribes to scholarly, or academic journals, which contain articles relevant to university studies.
+The Library also subscribes to relevant trade or professional journals, popular magazines and newspapers.

 - present more highly regarded and authoritative information

 - include bibliographies that provide further reading of a similar quality and standard

 - Journals usually indicate that they are peer-reviewed in the information at the front or back of each journal issue or on the journal website.

 - Some databases allow you to limit a search to peer-reviewed articles only.

 - Library collection allows you to refine your search results to Peer-reviewed Journals under Refine my results > Availability on the left-hand side.
 Each record for a peer-reviewed journal article includes a peer-reviewed icon.

 - Ulrichsweb global serials directory identifies whether or not a journal is peer-reviewed.
 Access it via the Database Search or Databases link in the search box or Library collection.

 Find a known journal article